Best 2 Day Jaipur Itinerary: Perfect For First Time Visitors.

 Stop 2 – Isarlat Minaret

-This morning – if you are up for the climb – this historic minaret offers a unique 360-degree panoramic view of Jaipur City.
-It is part of the Composite Ticket and without needing too much time at the site it is well worth a visit.
+If you are up for the climb, the minaret offers a stunning 360-degree panoramic view of the entire city.
+It is included in the Jaipur Composite Ticket and doesn’t take much time to visit, making it a great addition to your morning itinerary.

 Views over Jaipur 2 day itinerary India with kids.